KPI Tree

 Your CRM records activity.
 KPI Tree reveals the system.

-Every analytics tool claims to turn insights into action.
-None of them describe what happens between the insight and the action.
-We do: the metric moves, the owner is notified with context, the action is tracked against the metric, and impact is verified.
+Every sales tool claims to turn insights into action.
+None of them describe what happens between the two.
+We do: the metric moves, the named Accountable owner is notified with the driver attached, the action is tracked against the metric, and the impact is verified.

 Structure, not just charts

-A dashboard shows you numbers side by side.
-A tree shows you how those numbers connect.
-That structure is what lets you trace any shortfall back to its root cause instead of guessing which lever to pull.
+A dashboard shows numbers side by side.
+A tree shows how they connect, with a confidence level and a significance score on every relationship, retested daily.
+That structure is what lets you trace a shortfall to its cause instead of guessing which lever to pull.

 Ownership that changes behaviour